rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 </figure>

 We can use this tree to explore hypotheses about the geographic origins of different lineages.
 Note that based on node typed trees, it is not possible to make any statements about where and when along a given branch a type change may have occurred.
 To learn more about options for exploring migration history check out the [BDMM-Prime package website](https://tgvaughan.github.io/BDMM-Prime/).

+> **Topic for discussion**
+>
+> In our analysis we only have one migration rate for each time interval, making three migration rates in total, for 3 geographical areas.
+What are the implications of this assumption?
+How can we relax it?
+>
+> <details>
+>	<summary>Answer</summary>
+>
+> The implication is that migration between any two locations is equal within a given time interval.
+In general we may want to relax this, so that we can have different migration rates between different pairs of locations.
+We may either want symmetric migration rates (3 rates per time interval) or nonsymmetric (6 rates per time interval).
+>
+> To allow nonequal migration rates, simply untick the <b>Scalar values</b> checkbox under <b>Migration Rate</b> within the <b>BDMMPrime</b> options in the <b>Priors</b> panel.
+You can use the <b>Link identical values</b> checkbox to set up a symmetric rate matrix.
+>

 ----